 In order for the mirror to work for observation the telescope elevation has to be greater than 25 degrees, the swing arm has to be deployed and the wind speed at secondary level has to be below 22 m/s.
-All these info has to be available from the TCS in order to permit to the Adaptive secondary to properly working.
+Elevation and swing arm deployment status has to be available from the TCS in order to permit to the Adaptive secondary to properly working, while the wind speed is measured by an anemometer controlled by the AO software.